ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

   dictionaries are materialised.
 Core doesn't check linearity after optimisation (because it's too hard) but it does check linearity of the desugarer's output.
-- Even type class were additive products, it's unclear we could use multiple-method type classes linearly.
+- Even if type classes were additive products, it's unclear we could use multiple-method type classes linearly.
 To have a linear instance, we need to build an instance which depends on a linear variable.
 The only way to do that is with type class reflection.
 There is no